Panlichen/ChatHPC-ChatHPCforKokkos-SC25/example_evaluation_output/code_llama_base_results.md

 ### Hints:

 * You can use the Kokkos::parallel_for() function to parallelize a loop.
-* You can use the Kokkos::parallel_reduce() function to parallelize a reduction.
+* You can use the Kokkos::View() function to create a 2D view of the matrix.
-* You can use the Kokkos::deep_copy() function to copy data between host and device.
-* You can use the Kokkos::deep_copy() function to copy data between host and device.
-* You can use the Kokkos::deep_copy() function to copy data between host and device.
-* You can use the Kokkos::deep_copy() function to copy data between host and device.
-* You can use the Kokkos::deep_copy() function to copy data between host and device.
-* You can use the Kokkos::deep_copy() function to copy data between host and device.
-* You can use the Kokkos::deep_copy() function to copy data between host and device.
-* You can use the Kokkos::deep_copy() function to copy data between host and device.
-* You can use the Kokkos::deep_copy() function to copy data between host and device.
+* You can use the Kokkos::parallel_for() function to parallelize a loop.
-* You can use the Kokkos::deep_copy() function to copy data between host and device.
+* You can use the Kokkos::View() function to create a 1D view of the vector.
-* You can use the Kokkos::deep_copy() function to copy data between host and device.
+* You can use the Kokkos::deep_copy() function to copy data from the host to the device.
-* You can use the Kokkos::deep_copy() function to copy data between host and device
+* You can use the Kokkos::deep_copy() function to copy data from the device to the host.

+### Input Format

+A single integer, n, denoting the size of the matrix

 ## Index 3